MathewSam/Spill_framework/README.md

     print('Test accuracy:', test_acc)

-While the above model trains significantly slower, the model gains an accuracy of 0.95 in the first 5 epochs with a learning rate of 1e-2 and vanilla SGD.
+While the above model trains significantly slower, the model gains an accuracy of 0.95 in the first 5 epochs with a learning rate of 1e-2 and vanilla minibacth SGD.